 It appears that for the remainder of the war, Bill’s family did not receive any further news about him until the POWs were liberated at Cabanatuan and Bilibid Prison in 1945.
 It was at that time that the Army recovered the death records which had been compiled by the POWs at Camp O’Donnell, Cabanatuan, and Bilibid Prison.

-The family was finally notified he had died in 1946 and held a memorial mass for him at Saint James Catholic Church in Maywood on June 29, 1946.
-When they were notified that his remains had been identified, the family of T/4 William P. Hullihan asked that his remains be returned to Illinois.
+The family, in 1946, was finally notified he had died in 1942 and held a memorial mass for him at Saint James Catholic Church in Maywood on June 29, 1946.
+When they were notified that his remains had been identified, the family of T/4 William P. Hullihan asked that he be returned to Illinois.
 He was reburied at Mount Carmel Catholic Cemetery in Hillside, Illinois, on October 19, 1948.
 He was posthumously awarded the good conduct medal and the Purple Heart.